Hold water…

 An Olympic gold.
 Three USRowing Academic All-Americans in one season.
 Rowing on the Tennessee River between the Walnut Street Bridge and Williams Island since 1971.

-The program is back with four athletes and one M4x at ACRA this year, racing on a Vespoli loaner — UTC’s own 4x has a hole in the hull big enough to put a fist through.
+The program is back with four athletes and one men’s quadruple sculls (M4x) at ACRA this year, racing on a Vespoli loaner — UTC’s own 4x has a soft spot in the middle of the hull and isn’t safe to race.
 The longer view is a fleet of eights to race and pairs to train.
 What gets built — the racks, the boats, the training space — is decided by what alumni and friends fund.

 Where the money goes